marzeckm/WebViewBridge/README.md

 `js_con = new WebViewBridge(findViewById(R.id.webView1), this);`
 `js_con.loadUrl("file:///android_asset/index.html");`

-If you want to enable navigation within the WebView using the Back button, add the following function to the `MainActivity.java` file:
+If you want to go back within the WebView using the Back button, add the following function to the `MainActivity.java` file:

 `@Override`
 `public void onBackPressed() {`